pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Extensions/Deprecations/StoreDeprecations.md

 ## Overview

-Avoid using deprecated APIs in your app.
-Select a method to see the replacement that you should use instead.
+Avoid using deprecated APIs in thy app.
+Select a method to see the replacement that thou should'st use instead.

 ## Topics